 Confidentiality is important to everyone, including children and teenagers.
 The counseling room is a private space and conversations between counselors are clients, even kids, is confidential.
 The counselor will not gang up with the parents against the child or teen.
 The counselor will give updates to the parents about things that mom and dad can help with at home, but won’t go into specifics.

 If you as parents have used shame or blame or “going to a counselor” as a kind of punishment (“If you don’t stop this, you’re going to have to go to a counselor.”), this response is to be expected.
 The child feels like he or she is a bad person and therefore has to go to a counselor.
 It’s better to be honest and talk to your child about what has happened and why you need help to talk about your worries and feelings in a safe place, plus it will be fun and the counselor is very nice.

 “I’m afraid to be left alone; I want my parents to go with me.”

 Yes, you should be involved in your child’s therapy, especially at the beginning while the therapeutic bond is being formed between the child and the therapist.
 There are some things you will need to talk with the therapist about as a family, but then, once the child is comfortable with the therapist, there will be things that need to be discussed in private.

 Take The Next Step

-If you’re ready to get your family started in family therapy for divorce, parenting, parent-child issues, or children’s psychological or behavioral issues using play therapy, it’s easy to schedule a free consultation with one of our trained Christian counselors.
+If you’re ready to get help for divorce, parenting, parent-child issues, psychological or behavioral issues with your child or adolescent, it’s easy to make an appointment with one of our trained Christian counselors.
 Just reach out to us here or call 972-422-8383.